 Hire Top Bullhead City Personal Injury Lawyers

 If your child’s injury took place at a public school, you might have to file their injury claim by using the Arizona Governmental Tort Claims Act.
-You have a limited amount of time to file a sports injury claim against a government entity, so call Lerner & Rowe to take advantage of the top 1% of attorneys in the nation.*
+You have a limited amount of time to file a sports injury claim against a government entity, so call Lerner & Rowe today!

 We’re available 24/7 to chat online or take your call at (928) 923-6777.
 Our Bullhead City personal injury attorneys offer free consultations and you don’t pay a penny unless we win your case.